Hemidactylus makolowodei

 Hemidactylus makolowodei is a species of African gecko, a lizard in the family Gekkonidae.

 Etymology

-The specific name, makolowodei, is in honor of Central African herpetologist Paul Makalowode.
+The specific name, makolowodei, is in honor of Central African herpetologist Paul Makolowode.

 Geographic range

-As of 2018, H. makolowodei is endemic to Cameroon, although its range is likely to extend into Nigeria.
+As of 2018, Hemidactylus makolowodei is endemic to Cameroon, although its range is likely to extend into Nigeria.

 Habitat

-The preferred habitat of H. makolowodei is forest.
+The preferred habitats of Hemidactylus makolowodei are forest and savanna, at altitudes of 300–500 m.

 Description

-H. makolowodei is a large gecko, with a snout-to-vent length (SVL) of 10 cm.
+Hemidactylus makolowodei is a large gecko, with a snout-to-vent length (SVL) of 10 cm.
 Dorsally, it is purplish.
 The male has 45 precloacal-femoral pores.